maxmilton/docker-chromium/README.md

 ## Additional considerations

-1. GPU is disabled by default — fast start up time, less memory usage, and less crashes due to missing graphics drivers.
-If you want to use it remove `--disable-gpu` at the end of `default-flags`.

-2. Bug: Audio is sent to the default audio device and is not easily configurable.
+1. Bug: Audio is sent to the default audio device and is not easily configurable.

-3. Uses a custom set of chromium flags for improved security and performance: `default-flags`.
+2. Uses a custom set of chromium flags for improved security and performance: `default-flags`.

-4. `--volume /dev/shm:/dev/shm` is necessary because Docker currently only allocates 64 MB of memory to /dev/shm but chromium needs a lot more to run without crashing.
+3. `--volume /dev/shm:/dev/shm` is necessary because Docker currently only allocates 64 MB of memory to /dev/shm but chromium needs a lot more to run without crashing.
 On some systems it my not be required.
 [More info](https://github.com/c0b/chrome-in-docker/issues/1).

 ## Licence